ROX Hi-Tech Limited Announces H1 FY26 Results; Total Income up 31 Percent YoY - www.lokmattimes.com

 ROX Hi-Tech Limited Announces H1 FY26 Results; Total Income up 31 Percent YoY

-PNN Chennai (Tamil Nadu) [India], November 15: ROX Hi-Tech Limited (NSE: ROXHITECH), one of the leading end-to-end IT solutions ...
+Chennai (Tamil Nadu) [India], November 15: ROX Hi-Tech Limited (NSE: ROXHITECH), one of the leading end-to-end IT solutions and digital transformation companies, announced ...

 Chennai (Tamil Nadu) [India], November 15: ROX Hi-Tech Limited (NSE: ROXHITECH), one of the leading end-to-end IT solutions and digital transformation companies, announced its financial results for the Half Year ended September 30, 2025 (H1 FY26).